 I am a senior accredited counsellor with over 10 years therapeutic experience, trained in the relational approach and integrating different therapeutic ideas and approaches to best suit you.
-I can work with clients of any age, but have built particular expertise working with children and young people and have a specialist interest and experience working with clients who present on the Autistic Spectrum.
+I can work with clients of any age, but have built particular expertise working with children and young people and have a specialist interest and experience working with clients who present with neurodiversity (Autistic Spectrum and ADHD)

 What is ‘relational counselling’?
 Relational simply means that I help clients to recognise patterns in how they relate to themselves, others and the world around them and how this is based on primary relationships with our caregivers.
 The therapeutic relationship itself also becomes a rich source of exploration in how we are relating to one another.
 I will be curious about your early relationships and experiences – but understand that some people may want to focus more on ‘here and now’ stuff and others may wish to focus on difficult past experiences.